carotene/carotene-docs/manual/security.rst

 ask
 ^^^

-With this level, a request will be issued to the backend to the server to determine if the user can subscribe or publish to a particular channel.
+With this level, a request will be issued to the backend to the server in order to determine if the user can subscribe or publish to a particular channel.

 This way, you can deal with different scenarios.
 From an application where every visitors will receive the new fresh content without needing to be authenticated, to complex requirements where only some users can publish or subscribe and only your backend has the logic to determine if the user has access she is asking for.